RPSGT Handbook

 Student Application Waiver

 Students who are in good standing and within two months of graduation from a CAAHEP or CoARC-accredited polysomnography technology education program may apply for the RPSGT examination using Pathway 3.
-In place of the proof of graduation requirement the student must submit a letter on official school letterhead signed by the Program Director and school Dean including
+In place of the proof of graduation requirement the student must submit a letter on official school letterhead signed by the Program Director, including:

 The student may not take the RPSGT examination until after graduation, but may schedule an appointment date for the examination as soon as an approval to test notice is generated.
 The earliest date a student may take the examination is one day after graduation.